jlangch/venice/doc/readme/venice-meets-llms.md

 The OpenAI api key can be provided in an environment variable "OPENAI_API_KEY" or explicitly passed as an option `:openai-api-key "sk-xxxxxxxxxxxxx"`.

+To run the request asynchronously just wrap it in a `future` and deref it, when the result is required.

 #### Parameter «options»